 The challenges faced by care leavers are considerably higher than those faced by the majority of students.
 Kingston University is committed to helping these young people succeed.
 We have a unique programme, KU Cares, to attract local authority care leavers to university and support them through the application process, during their time at university and through graduation into the world of work.
 We have built a tried-and-tested package of financial and pastoral support including an outreach programme, a bursary, a priority place in halls of residence, one-to-one contact and a calendar of social events and specialist support.

-Our focus, individual approach and financial package means that a significant proportion (10 per cent in 2015) of all the care leavers who attend higher education are here at Kingston University.
+Our focus, individual approach and financial package means that a significant proportion of all the care leavers who attend higher education are here at Kingston University.

 Chloe was taken into care at 15 years of age.
 Although life improved in many ways, numerous accommodation placements during a short period of time and the pressures of living independently from a young age on a limited budget, was difficult.